- Military Life Cycle

-Military families face no greater challenge than dealing with the grief of having a loved one die while serving their country.
+Military families face no greater challenge than dealing with the loss of a loved one who died while serving their country.

 Death gratuity defined

-Death gratuity in this usage does not mean a tip.
-It is compensation for military service, and is provided to families in other industries as well, as authorized by numerous federal statutes.
-This includes families of coal miners and firefighters, for example, who receive a “death gratuity” to help them deal with financial crises following their loved one’s death.
+The death gratuity is compensation for military service, and it is provided to families in other industries as well, as authorized by numerous federal statutes.
+This includes families of coal miners and firefighters, for example, who receive a death gratuity to help them deal with financial crises following their loved one’s death.

 Death gratuity eligibility

-A service member may designate any person or persons to receive up to 100% of the death gratuity (in 10% increments), with any remaining amount payable according to a prescribed hierarchy.
+A service member may designate any person or persons to receive up to 100% of the death gratuity (in 10% increments), with any remaining amount payable using a predetermined ranking.